-In Matthew 10:35 Jesus used this imagery from Micah 7 to make an analogy for His disciples.
-Because Jesus called people to love Him more than their father and mother, He was inherently bringing a sword/conflict into families.
-Jesus isn't saying that family conflict is His highest objective; but He is saying that such strife is the unavoidable consequence at times.
+Jesus is quoting from Micah 7:6 in verses 35 and 36.
+In Micah 7 the prophet describes how family relationships in Israel had become infested with sin and strife.
+The same dynamics would be played out in families where some followed Jesus and others didn't.
+Of course Jesus isn't saying that family conflict is His highest objective; but He is saying that such strife is the unavoidable consequence at times.
 (See also Matthew 10:21-22.)

-This past week I talked with Gene Hoerman (who just turned 80).
+Many of you knew Gene Hoerman (who passed away about 3 years ago).
+About five years ago Gene told me about how Jesus brought a sword into his own family.
 When he was in his 20s he worked in the family business drilling water wells.
-In August of 1961 a series of circumstances led Gene to a place of acknowledging Jesus' lordship over every area of his life.
+In August of 1961 Gene came to the place in his life where he submitted to the lordship of Jesus in every area of his life.
 Gene's relationship with Jesus was immediately a great blessing for his marriage and his parenting, but not for his relationship with his dad.
 Gene wrote about the tension that developed between him and his father in this way:

-My relationship with my dad was different, because my earthly father was telling me to do things that my Heavenly Father wouldn't want me to do in ethics and business.
+My relationship with my dad was different, because my earthly father was telling me to do things that my Heavenly Father wouldn't want me to do in ethics and in business.
 Dad would say something that wasn't so, and I knew it wasn't, and couldn't go along like I had before.
 This put some rough edges on our relationship.
 It started out kind of mild, you know, and I could kind of pacify him.
 But as he had less and less control over me, the tension began to build.